Dateline: Valencia, Spain

 Nicaragua is a great country to live in, and not just because you won’t be taxed on foreign income you earn while living there.
 The country is one of the most affordable places to live in Central America.
 The cost of living is even lower than that of Panama and Costa Rica, as it is not as famous yet.
 Rent prices are extremely low, as well as costs for food, transportation, and entertainment.

 Nicaragua is developing more and more into a sustainable tourism destination, and this also has its advantages for the country’s residents and potential investors.
-Expatriates mainly choose to live in Granada or Leon, while the capital of Managua is often considered unsafe.
+Expatriates mainly choose to live in Granada or Leon, while the capital of Managua is generally considered unsafe for foreigners.

-With its two different oceans, mountains, rainforests and beaches, the country is getting more and more international visitors.
+With its two different oceans on either side, lush mountains, rainforests and beaches, the country is getting more and more international visitors.
 The country’s native culture, interesting history, and vibrant urban life are big attractions, as well.

 Panama also offers a great range of outdoor and adventure activities, such as hiking, bird watching, rafting, scuba diving and much more.